|Guide||♦||58 Triplogs||Active Topic|

 Pinning down the actual location of the so-called Ely-Anderson Trail is fraught with inconsistencies and confusion.
-Contrary to the southeastern location on a mostly open slope shown in "The Hiker's Guide", the description given in Curt Gentry's book "The Killer Mountains" is altogether different.
-Gentry basically chronicles Glenn Magill's infamous Dutchman search in the 1960s and specifically gives the location of the trail as being "on the sheer east side of Bluff Spring Mountain" where he describes extreme terrain and past landslides.
-He says "The Anderson-Ely trail had brought him up the east or LaBarge Canyon side, about midway in the mountain."
-Also the map on pg.118 explicitly shows the trail documented by Magill, as being well to the north of Bluff Springs on the eastern face.
+Contrary to the southeastern location on a mostly open slope shown in "The Hiker's Guide," the description given in Curt Gentry's book "The Killer Mountains" is altogether different.
+Gentry chronicles Glenn Magill's infamous Dutchman search in the 1960s and gives the trail's location explicitly as being "on the sheer east side of Bluff Spring Mountain," where he describes extreme terrain and past landslides.
+He says, "The Anderson-Ely trail had brought him up the east or LaBarge Canyon side, about midway in the mountain."
+Also, the map on pg.118 explicitly shows the trail documented by Magill as being well to the north of Bluff Springs on the eastern face.

-Add to this, Helen Corbin's statement in her book "Curse of the Dutchman's Gold".
-On pg.174 she describes the trail most likely matching Carlson's description as being discovered in relative recent times by ranch owner Gus Barkley.
+Add to this Helen Corbin's statement in her book "Curse of the Dutchman's Gold."
+On pg.174, she describes the trail most likely matching Carlson's description as being discovered in relatively recent times by ranch owner Gus Barkley.

 Hike: Not only is Bluff Spring Mountain one of the more massive features of the Superstitions, but also one of the least accessible.
-It is so large, in fact, that it contains its very own valley appropriately named "Hidden Valley".
+It is so large that it contains its very own valley appropriately named "Hidden Valley."
 There are only three generally accepted points of access to the mountain.
-The first, and easiest being the Southeast approach described herein.
-The second, and more difficult would be the breach in the west face that we will use on our descent to the Terrapin trail.
+The first and most accessible being the Southeast approach described herein.
+The second and more difficult would be the breach in the west face that we will use on our descent to the Terrapin Trail.
 Third, and possibly the most difficult, is a rumored and formally undocumented route through the opening at the extreme north end.
 I guess there would be a fourth way if Magill's route up the east side still exists or ever did.

-We start out by taking the Bluff Spring trail past the Terrapin trail intersection heading east into Bluff Spring Canyon.
+We start by taking the Bluff Spring trail past the Terrapin trail intersection heading east into Bluff Spring Canyon.
 To find the beginning of the Ely-Anderson trail (@ 3mi), look for a sandy open area on your left as you approach the southeast corner of the mountain.
-It is after the trail follows the creek bed through a narrow slot and just prior to the Dutchman trail intersection.
-At this point proceed up the slope on the low ridge and you will quickly discover a well-worn and easy to follow trail to the top.
-Continue to follow the trail as it gradually meanders its way up and around the ridge taking ample time to stop and enjoy the beautiful views behind you.
+After the trail follows the creek bed through a narrow slot and just before the Dutchman trail intersection, at this point, proceed up the slope on the low ridge, and you will quickly discover a well-worn and easy to follow trail to the top.
+Continue to follow the trail as it gradually meanders its way up and around the ridge, taking ample time to stop and enjoy the beautiful views behind you.
 There are many bare rock sections rumored to be so due to the wear of many horse and mule caravans employed by the ancient Spanish miners.

 The continuation of the Southwest Route from here becomes quite difficult.
-Although you can easily spot the Terrapin trail directly below, it is imperative that you avoid a direct route and stick as close as possible to Carlson's prescribed route to avoid inevitable "cliff outs".
-As you proceed northwest along the gradually descending ridgeline you will encounter some very rugged terrain consisting of steep, loose rock mixed with the occasional scramble around boulder outcroppings.
+Although you can easily spot the Terrapin trail directly below, it is imperative that you avoid a direct route and stick as close as possible to Carlson's prescribed route to avoid inevitable "cliff outs."
+As you proceed northwest along the gradually descending ridgeline, you will encounter some very rugged terrain consisting of steep, loose rock mixed with the occasional scramble around boulder outcroppings.
 Once at the top of the ravine (@5.5mi), again, I highly recommend following Carlson's advice to cross over and stay on the northern slope to avoid the brush-choked bottom.
-The ravine eventually makes its way all the way to the Terrapin trail and at this point I elected to deviate slightly from J.C.'s route and stay with it all the way to a nice smooth rock area in the bottom rather than short cut southwest across the slope.
-At the bottom of the ravine, simply follow the creek bed over to the Terrapin trail (@6mi) for a quick break in the shady trees and then back to the trailhead (9.5mi).
+The ravine eventually makes its way to the Terrapin trail, and at this point, I elected to deviate slightly from J.C.'s route and stay with it to a nice smooth rock area in the bottom rather than short cut southwest across the slope.
+At the bottom of the ravine, follow the creek bed over to the Terrapin trail (@6mi) for a quick break in the shady trees and then back to the trailhead (9.5mi).